Random spanning forests, Markov matrix spectra and well distributed points: Rooted partitions, coalescence and fragmentation

-We make use of Wilson's original representation of his algorithm with ``site-indexed random paths''.
-Assume that, to each site of the graph, is attached an infinite list/collection of arrows pointing towards one neighbour, and that these arrows are independently distributed according to the discrete skeleton transition probabilities.
-In other words, an arrow, pointing towards the neighbour $y$ of a site $x$, appears at each level in the list associated with $x$ with probability $w(x, y) / \bar w$ (in this context, we set $w(x, x) = \bar w - \sum_{y \neq x} w(x, y)$, and consider $x$ itself as one of its possible neighbours).
+Assume that, to each site of the graph, is attached an infinite list or collection of arrows pointing towards one neighbour, and that these arrows are independently distributed according to the discrete skeleton transition probabilities $\hat P$ as defined by equations~\eqref{tizio}-\eqref{caio}.
+In other words, an arrow, pointing towards the neighbour $y$ of a site $x$, appears at each level in the list associated with $x$ with probability $\hat P(x, y) = w(x, y) / \bar w$ (in this context, we set $w(x, x) = \bar w - \sum_{y \neq x} w(x, y)$, and consider $x$ itself as one of its possible neighbours).
 Imagine that each list of arrows attached to a site is piled down in such a way that it make sense to talk of an infinite stack with an arrow on the top of this stack.
 By using this representation, one can generate the random walk on the graph as follows.
 At each jump time, the random walk steps to the neighbour pointed by the arrow on the top of the stack where the walker is sitting, and the top arrow is erased from the stack.
+This representation is often referred to as the Diaconis-Fulton representation (see~\cite{DF}).